nwisbeta/democlientdiagnosticreports/README.md

 ## View a test report and display a graph ##

 1. Hit the 'Find Patient Record' button to find the patient with NHS no: **3795624164**.
-The patient's details are displayed. *Note that other dummy NHS numbers are provided within the code comments.*.
+The patient's details are displayed. *Note that other dummy NHS numbers are provided within the code comments.*
 2. To display a list of diagnostic test reports for the patient hit the 'Show Test Results' button.

 ![][image2]